 If you need yet more evidence of how international tournaments affect Ballon d’Or voting, consider that Henry received just eight more votes (out of hundreds) than Theodoros Zagorakis.
 Greece’s shock win at Euro 2004 was the very definition of a team adding up to more than the sum of their parts, succeeding through organisation and discipline.
 Yet voters still felt compelled to place a Greek player among the world’s best, almost as if it were obligatory.
 Zagorakis deserved credit for his role in an underdog’s fairy tale, but in reality he should have never been within eight votes of Henry in an award designed to celebrate the individuality of footballers.

 History repeats itself in this way.
 Think about the 2018 Ballon d’Or.
 Was Luka Modric truly better than Ronaldo throughout the year or did he just ride the crest of Croatia’s World Cup wave?
-Were there really five players who outperformed Messi over the 12 months or was he inordinately penalised for Argentina’s disorganised showing in Russia?
+Were there really four players who outperformed Messi over the 12 months or was he inordinately penalised for Argentina’s disorganised showing in Russia?

 Retrospectively, Henry’s omission from the top three in 2004 appears a severe oversight.
 Traditionally, the completed season takes precedence in voters’ minds.
 But it’s possible Jose Mourinho’s exploits at Stamford Bridge in the second half of the year had taken some of the shine off Arsenal’s invincibility by the time votes were cast.